ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 3. If you require the ability to manage your database's encryption key for data-at-rest, you must [Bring Your Own encryption Key (BYOK)](/docs/cloud-databases?topic=cloud-databases-key-protect) when creating your database.
 This setup can’t be changed after your instance is provisioned.
 4. Make sure that [IAM access policies and resource groups](/docs/account?topic=account-iamoverview) are set up correctly for your business protocols.
 5. Ensure that your account is [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#before-service-endpoint-enablement)
 6. Understand your databases high availability model.
-This is covered in the "High-Availability" section of each database's documenation.
+This is covered in the "High-Availability" section of each database's documentation.

 ## Sample "Getting to production" checklist